caracolazuldev/deploy-php-app/README.md

 ## Main Makefile

 The top-level Makefile is a relic but serves as an example for integrating this code base when not using the containerized version.

+## Search and Replace in DB

+To migrate a LAMP app, it is often necessary to update URL's in the database.
+This is done with the `srdb` utility, which is included in the containerized version.

 ## Roadmap